The Center for Cancer Research

 Explore the Motamedi Lab

-Research in the Motamedi Laboratory focuses on a molecular memory system, called epigenetics, which allows cells to develop distinct identities during development.
+Research in the Motamedi Laboratory focuses on a molecular memory system, called epigenetics, which allows cells to form distinct identities during development.
 Cells develop identities when groups of genes are turned on and off at a given time in a given cell.
 A focus of the lab is studying the molecular machinery that transmits this gene regulatory information to progeny cells upon division.
 Another focus for the lab is cellular dormancy.
 Recently, scientists have discovered that a major reason for cancer resistance and recurrence is that a small number of dormant cancer cells originating from the primary tumor disperse throughout the body.
 These cancer cells are long-lived and can exit dormancy forming tumors years after remission.
 None of the existing therapies target dormant cancer cells.
-By studying dormancy, we have identified a pathway that specifically neutralizes these cells.
+By studying dormancy, we have identified a pathway that specifically neutralize these cells.
 We believe this discovery will help in addressing this unmet need in cancer therapy.

 Epigenetic changes are heritable, phenotypic alterations which occur without mutations to the underlying genes.
 Once triggered, these phenotypic changes persist through numerous cell divisions independently of the original inducing signal.
 Epigenetic changes are critical for the stable formation of cellular identities, upon which all developmental processes depend.
 Disruption to epigenetic regulation underlies a variety of human maladies, including cancers.
 In fact, epigenetic pathways can contribute to all stages of cancer progression, including initiation, metastasis, resistance and recurrence.
 Therefore, understanding the molecular mechanisms that establish epigenetic states is fundamental to the development of therapies that target the epigenetic components of cancers.